mirfanmcs/AI-Samples/README.md

 ### 💬 Conversational Language Understanding
 A sample application that uses Azure AI Foundry Language Service for conversational language understanding.
 It uses Conversation Analysis API to detect intent and extract entities.

+### 🏷️ Text Classification
+A sample application that uses Azure AI Foundry Language Service for text classification.
+It reads articles and classifies their content using Azure Text Analytics.

 ## Quick Start